Vote by mail

-Step One: To receive a mail ballot a voter must submit a mail ballot application for that election to their local board of canvassers.
+Step One: Submit a mail ballot application for that election to your local board of canvassers.
 The local board of canvassers must receive the mail ballot application at least 21 days before an election.
 Applications must be signed originals, and cannot be emailed.

 Step Two: Once you receive your ballot, you should start by reviewing it and all enclosures.
 Follow all the instructions and complete your ballot.

 Step Three: After completing your ballot, insert it into the oath (smaller) envelope and seal it.
 Fill in the information on the outside of the oath envelope as required.
 Then sign the envelope.
 Unless you are a military or overseas voter, two individuals OR a notary must witness your signature.

 Step Four: Place the sealed oath envelope containing your ballot into the larger envelope that is addressed to the State Board of Elections.
 You can mail or hand-deliver your ballot, but the State Board of Elections must receive your mail ballot by 8 p.m. on Election Day.Back to Top

 Frequently asked questions